sidecartridge/sidecart-site-dev-docs/st2vga-family/cases.md

 ## Notes

 - Verify your PCB revision and connector positions before printing.
-- These models are intended for the **ST2VGA family** used with Atari ST, STe, Mega ST, and Mega STe machines.
+- These models are intended for the **ST2VGA family** used with Atari ST, STE, Mega ST, and Mega STE machines.
 - Both Printables listings are published by **SidecarTridge** under **CC BY-NC-SA**.

 ## Want to contribute?